October 4th, 2022

 In addition, you will receive a Certificate of Completion

-This program is directed towards
+This course is directed towards

 - CONSULTANTS